MonisolaOye/HR-Attrition/README.md

 # BUSINESS QUESTIONS

 ## PIVOT TABLE

-ATTRITION BT EDUCATION
+_ATTRITION BT EDUCATION_

-A doughnut chart was utilized to effectively compare the proportions of each category with sales
+A doughnut chart was utilized to effectively compare the proportions of attrition of the employees at the company with education.

+PICTURE

-ATTRITION BY AGEGROUP
+_ATTRITION BY AGEGROUP BY GENDER_

-ATTRITION BY GENDER
+A stacked column chart was utilized to effectively compare the proportions of attrition of the employees at the company with gender and age group.

+_ATTRITION BY YEARS AT COMPANY_

+An area chart was utilized to effectively depict the relationship between attrition of the employees at the company with years at company.

 ATTRITION BY MARITAL STATUS

+A pie chart was utilized to effectively compare the proportions of attrition of the employees at the company with marital status.

 ATTRITION BY JOB SATISFACTION

-ATTRITION BY EDUCATION
+ATTRITION BY SALARY

+A bar chart was utilized to effectively compare the proportions of attrition of the employees at the company with salary earned.

 ATTRITION BY DEPARTMENT